DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 Herve Streifer Of Metro AG On Its Ambitious sCore Strategy

-Herve Streifer, senior vice president Global Procurement Food, Metro AG , is responsible for sourcing own brand food products for Metro on a global level.
+Herve Streifer, senior vice-president of Global Procurement Food, Metro AG, is responsible for sourcing food products for Metro on a global level.

 In 12 countries, Metro runs only the delivery business by its delivery companies (Food Service Distribution, FSD).

-HoReCa and Traders are core customer groups of Metro.
-The HoReCa section includes hotels, restaurants, catering companies as well as bars, cafés and canteen operators.
-The Traders section includes small grocery stores and kiosks.
+HoReCa and traders are the core customer groups of Metro.
+The HoReCa section includes hotels, restaurants, and catering companies, as well as bars, cafes, and canteen operators.
+The traders’ section includes small grocery stores and kiosks.

 The group is headed by Metro AG, which acts as the central management holding company.
 It handles group management tasks and bundles central management and administrative functions for Metro.